 Dry pasta, usually spaghetti, is the type used for most seafood.
 One exception is ravioli, which is often served with seafood fillings in Venice.
 Spaghetti is paired with reddish beans for a classic soup, pasta e fagioli, or in the soft sibilant dialect of Venice, “pasta e fasioi.”

-In this region a kind of thick spaghetti called bigoli is made from whole wheat (wholemeal) is served with simple but richly flavored mixtures of anchovies or shreds of duck or game.
-Gnocchi, the tender little dumplings made of mashed potato and sometimes pumpkin, are another Venetian favorite, also popular in the mountainous area to the north that segues into the Tyrol
+In this region a kind of thick spaghetti called bigoli is made from whole wheat (wholemeal) and served with simple but richly flavored mixtures of anchovies or shreds of duck or game.
+Gnocchi, the tender little dumplings made of mashed potato and sometimes pumpkin, are another Venetian favorite, also popular in the mountainous area to the north that segues into the Tyrol.